AntimaDwivedi/AntimaDwivedi/README.md

 - 🔭 I’m currently working on project named <b>Accident Prone Detection in Vehicles</b>.
 - 👯 I’m looking to collaborate on techstartups.
 - 📫 How to reach me: https://www.linkedin.com/in/antima-dwivedi-69a79a1aa/<br>
+- :trophy:I am Early Bird Winner of Capgemini Tech Challenge  2020.
-- :books: reading,:airplane: travelling /play heygirl
+- :books: reading ,:computer:coding, :airplane: travelling :checkered_flag: chessing are my hobbies.